loopbackio/loopback-next/docs/site/Discovering-models.md

 ## Synopsis

+Please note that the code below will not work without creating .js connector files.
+Also not that lb4 will only create .ts connector files.
+Your on your own, good luck.

 LoopBack makes it simple to create models from an existing relational database.
 This process is called _discovery_ and is supported by the following connectors: